Example Image

 Much has been made of the recent death of Dick Cheney, former White House chief of staff, defense secretary, congressman, and vice president.
 For almost half a century, he was one of the most consequential political figures in American politics.
 While much has been made of his service and his controversial decisions, one thing that has been insufficiently noted was Cheney’s longstanding interest in conservative books and ideas.

-Born in Wyoming in 1941, Cheney was a reader in his youth, taking in books on World War II and the West, and even reading a book about power lines during his time as a power line worker.
+Born in Lincoln, Nebraska, in 1941, Cheney was a reader in his youth, taking in books on World War II and the West, and even reading a book about power lines during his time as a power line worker.
 After dropping out of Yale, he earned a BA and MA in Political Science from the University of Wyoming.
 Then, after some graduate work at the University of Wisconsin, he went to Capitol Hill, where he experienced one of the most rapid and remarkable rises in American political history.
 While on the Hill, he had the good fortune to connect with a young Congressman named Donald Rumsfeld.
 Rumsfeld made Cheney one of his aides at the Office of Economic Opportunity in the Nixon administration.
 When Rumsfeld became chief of staff in the Ford White House, he brought Cheney with him as his deputy.
 When Rumsfeld moved to the Defense Department, Dick Cheney became White House chief of staff in 1974, the youngest chief of staff in history.

 Though young, Cheney was a skilled operative in the Ford White House.
 Ford trusted him to get things done with a minimum of drama.
 He could also handle sticky situations.
 One of the most problematic aides in the Ford White House was Robert Hartmann, a former journalist turned speechwriter who was a notorious leaker and pot-stirrer.
 Hartmann was also Ford’s personal friend, with an office adjoining the Oval Office, giving him access to the presidential toilet, and more importantly, the presidential inbox.
 It was up to Cheney to dislodge him — delicately.
 Without mentioning Hartmann’s name, Cheney sold Ford on a private space where Ford could engage in quiet reflection.
 Ford liked the idea, and when Hartmann came into the office one day, he found the door to his office sealed and his office repurposed.